mic-web/calm-focus/README.md

 So here are the things I tried out with this project:

-- Web Workers and WebAssembly with Rust
+- Service Worker, Progressive Web Application (for installation and offline/caching capability)
+- Web Worker for calculating timing:
   - Reasoning: setInterval is not reliable enough, thus a 25 minutes timer can result in e.g. a 25 minutes + x seconds timer.
 It can also happen that a tab gets completely inactive and thus the timer gets paused for quite some time.
 To fix this I used a Web Worker, which is not affected by this pausing.
 And just out of interest, I decided to try out running a WebAssembly built with Rust inside this WebWorker.
-Works really well.
+Works really well
-- Progressive Web Application (for installation and offline/caching capability)
 - Browser notification API
 - Cross-browser compatiblity, also for mobile
 - React + almost all React Hooks: useContext, useReducer, useCallback etc.